Statistics lend credibility to information, or so they say. Anyway, here are three stats to ponder:

 The radical solution is to raise the attention and focus on fitness and health.

-MAC does this by increasing the attention to children’s fitness and health as one of nine priority themes through which all learning is channelled.
+LBL does this by increasing the attention to children’s fitness and health as one of nine priority themes through which all learning is channelled.

-The Body Theme tackles children’s fitness and health in a relentless and focused whole-curriculum approach.
+The Body theme tackles children’s fitness and health in a relentless and focused whole-curriculum approach.